FTB Offer In Compromise: Tough To Get Accepted, But Can Be Done!

 Include a cover letter explaining anything that cannot be explained by the FTB Offer In Compromsie forms in addition to the above referenced information .Your tax attorney will most likely put a cover letter on it for you if they are preparing it.
 The offer should be sent by certified mail with return receipt.
 You or your tax attorney should contact FTB collections if your case is in collections (or if you are unsure) and let them know you have submitted an FTB Offer In Compromise.
 Most of the time they put a collection hold on the case until the Offer In Compromise evaluation is over.
 The FTB however, unlike the IRS, does reserve the right to proceed with collection action while the Offer is pending.

 After submission you should get a response within 90 days.
 FTB settlements are often faster than the IRS, the average being 3-5 months of time.
 We hope this guide helps explain the process and can help you to get your own FTB Offer In Compromise in even if you cannot afford professional help.

 Don’t want to do it yourself?
 Prefer to have our expert tax attorneys do it for you?
-Call us at (888) 515-4829 or fill out the contact form below.
+Fill out the contact form here.
 One of our tax attorneys will call you for a free, no obligation consultation.